Pepsisalvaje/WordlistCraft/README.md

 ## Features / Functionalities
 Here are the features of what the tool can do.

-### Leet Substitutions
-Automatically replace letters in your base words with common leetspeak characters.
+- Leet Substitutions: Automatically replace letters in your base words with common leetspeak characters.
 For example, 'a' becomes '@' or '4', and 'e' becomes '3'.
 This helps simulate realistic password mutations often used by users.

-### Audible Substitutions
-Replace letters with similar-sounding alternatives, like 'b' with 'v' or 'c' with 'k'.
+- Audible Substitutions: Replace letters with similar-sounding alternatives, like 'b' with 'v' or 'c' with 'k'.
 This increases the variety of wordlist entries by accounting for phonetic variations.

-### Toggle Case
-Generate all possible uppercase and lowercase variations of your base words.
+- Toggle Case: Generate all possible uppercase and lowercase variations of your base words.
 For example, 'admin' will produce 'admin', 'Admin', 'aDmin', 'ADMIN', etc.

-### Number Patterns
-Add numeric patterns to your base words using '@' as a wildcard to indicate variable digits.
+- Number Patterns: Add numeric patterns to your base words using '@' as a wildcard to indicate variable digits.
 For example, the pattern '12@@' will expand to '1200' through '1299'.

-### Number Length
-Generate all numbers with a fixed digit length.
+- Number Length: Generate all numbers with a fixed digit length.
 For example, setting the length to 3 will produce numbers from '000' to '999', which can be appended or prepended to your base words.

-### Special Characters
-Add special characters before or after your base words or numbers.
+- Special Characters: Add special characters before or after your base words or numbers.
 You can specify which characters to include or use a predefined set of common special characters.

-### Capitalization
-Capitalize the character at a specific position within your base words, allowing targeted mutations like capitalizing the second letter in "john" to get "jOhn".
+- Capitalization: Capitalize the character at a specific position within your base words, allowing targeted mutations like capitalizing the second letter in "john" to get "jOhn".

-### Flexible Output
-Save the generated wordlist to a file of your choice by specifying the output filename.
+- Flexible Output: Save the generated wordlist to a file of your choice by specifying the output filename.
 The default is wordlist.txt if no filename is provided.

-### File Size Estimation
-Before generating the wordlist file, get an estimated size of the output based on the current parameters.
+- File Size Estimation: Before generating the wordlist file, get an estimated size of the output based on the current parameters.
 This helps you anticipate storage needs without creating the full file.